somecallmejosh/ux-engineering-portfolio/content/dev-notes/netlify-nuxt-form-troubleshooting.md

 ```
 Which seems reasonable, right?
 That's how you build a Nuxt app.
 That's pretty much what I've always done.
 And this works just fine and dandy... <em>in Nuxt2 apps</em>.

-But for static site generation with Nuxt 3&mdash;and for Netlify Forms to work properly&mdash;you need to use:
+But for static site generation with Nuxt 3, and for Netlify Forms to work properly, you need to use:

 ```bash
 npm run generate